dvarrui/libro-de-actividades/actividades/add/ssh/ssh-debian-windows.md

     /usr/sbin/sshd –t
     echo $?

-We will want to see a 0 following the ``echo $?’’ command.Otherwise we should also see an error stating what the erroneous data is:
+We will want to see a 0 following the "echo $?" command.Otherwise we should also see an error stating what the erroneous data is:

     sshd_config: line 112: Bad configuration option: allowuser
     sshd_config: terminating, 1 bad configuration options